Pistachio Cookies (Italian-Style with Real Pistachios)

-Updated Apr 14, 2025, Published Mar 15, 2025
+Updated Dec 11, 2025, Published Mar 15, 2025

 This post may contain affiliate links.
 Please read our disclosure policy.

-Try my chocolate crinkle cookies next!
+Try my almond biscotti and soft amaretti cookies next!

-These Pistachio Cookies are a taste of home—they bring the warmth of an Italian bakery to your kitchen!
-They’re lightly crisp on the outside, soft on the inside, and coated in just the right amount of powdered sugar.
-Finely ground pistachios give them a natural green color and deep, rich pistachio flavor in every bite (no food coloring in this recipe!).
+My pistachio cookies recipe will bring the warmth of an Italian bakery to your kitchen!
+With the ideal lightly crisp texture on the outside, while soft on the inside, and coated in just the right amount of powdered sugar.

-A simple, elegant treat that melts in your mouth, just like Nonna used to make!
 While they shine on festive cookie trays, they’re just as perfect with an afternoon espresso or a late-night treat.
-You’ll love these Italian cookies!
+If you love pistachio dessert recipes, you’ll also love my Italian pistachio cream, pistachio cream crumb cake, and pistachio gelato.

 Simple Ingredients

-- Powdered sugar – Adds sweetness and helps create a light, crisp exterior.
+- Powdered Sugar: Adds sweetness and helps create a light, crisp exterior.
 Using powdered sugar instead of granulated sugar makes these cookies lighter.

 Substitutions and Variations